-- Canis Latinicus: 'Gloria', which is presented as an attempt by Johann Sebastian Mastropiero to make a religious sounding song just by putting latin words - or latin-sounding words - is this.
-And the result is hilarious - because he had made the adaptation for the song from a tango about meeting a woman, going to a date with her and having sex with her several times.
+- Canis Latinicus: 'Gloria', an attempt by Johann Sebastian Mastropiero to improvise a religious-like song out of a tango, is modified by replacing words with similar words that sound like Latin.
+The result is hilarious - because the tango is about meeting a woman, going on a date with her and having sex with her several times that night.

-- The Coconut Effect: Parodied on The Mysterious Murderer routine where they make the foley of the film trailer.
+- The Coconut Effect: Parodied on the "El Asesino Misterioso" routine where they make the foley of the film trailer.

-- Completely Missing the Point: Many of their sketches are like that.
+- Comically Missing the Point: Many of their sketches are like that.

 Marcos Mundstock: The dance muse is Terpsícore.